Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Added: Last seen-information to profiles and members list
 * Added: Notification mail now contains the name of the person who mentioned an user
 * Added: asgarosforum_filter_notify_mentioned_user_message filter
 * Fixed: Display issues in the administration area on small screens